The End of Life Journey: Finding Courage to Say Goodbye

 January 31, 2020

-One by one, we prepared to leave and assured him that we were all okay and together.
-The last thing I said to him was, "Dad, allow your faith to be bigger than your fears."
-The following morning we planned to have a difficult conversation with him and the palliative nurse.
+We each prepared to leave, assuring him we were all fine and staying together.
+Finally, I told him, "Dad, allow your faith to be bigger than your fears."
+The next day, we planned to have a challenging talk with him with a nurse specializing in palliative care.

 “Whatever I might have imagined a terminal diagnosis would do to my spirit, it summoned quite the opposite - the greatest appreciation for life itself.
 So I will never give up, and I will never give in.” - Craig Sager